zero-to-mastery/Coding_Challenge-6/README.md

 # Coding_Challenge-6

 This coding challenge is all about logic and problem solving.
 Since Coding Challenge #4 was such a success we are doing something similar again.
 You will get a chance to work on javascript logic problems and also see how others have solved similar problems.
 This way you can learn from each other!
-Please Use the **#coding-challenge** channel to discuss and share your work.
 At the end of the challenge, I will compile everyone's submitted answers onto github.(Ps, try to solve these yourself before going out on the internet and finding a copy paste solution)

 ## Coding Challenge Submissions
 The wonderful submissions from some of the Zero-to-Mastery students on the sixth coding challenge.
 I have included their Discord handle name so you can talk to them about their submissions!